£139 plus shipping.

 Bass demo, note that the density control is now a switch which not only allows more low frequencies into the circuit, but also alters the internal gain to avoid oscillation.
 With the Density switch off the pedal is a regular Hurts:

-On this Ex Wives track the guitar setup is EGC guitar - Hurts - Bassman amp.
+On this Ex Wives track the guitar setup is an EGC guitar - Hurts pedal - Bassman amp.
 They also have the first Hurtsenboost pedal - the Hurtsenboostenstein!

 © Latent Lemon Audio 2018.
 All rights reserved.